Spread them Apart: Towards Robust Watermarking of Generated Content: Spread them Apart: Pixel level

 \subsection{Embedding and Extraction of the Watermark}

 Suppose that $f$ is the generative model.
-Recall that the user $u_i \in [u_1, \dots, u_m]$ receives a pair $(w(u_i), s(u_i))$ after the registration in the service, where both the watermark and the secret are unknown to the user and are privately kept by the owner of $f$.
+Recall that the user $u_i \in [u_1, \dots, u_m]$ is assigned a pair $(w(u_i), s(u_i))$ after the registration in the service, where both the watermark and the secret are unknown to the user and are privately kept by the owner of $f$.
 Let $x$ be the generated image.
-Then, the watermark embedding process is described as follows:
+Then, the watermark injection and reconstruction are done as follows:

 \begin{enumerate} \item The secret $s(u_i)$ is interpreted as two sequences of indices, $A = \{a_1, \dots, a_n\}$ and $B = \{b_1, \dots, b_n\}$.
 The watermark $w(u_i) = \{w_1, \dots, w_n\}$ is the binary string that restricts the generated image $x$ in the areas represented by the sets $A$ and $B$. \item The restriction of $x$ in the areas represented by the sets $A$ and $B$ given $w(u_i)$ is the following implication: